Odyssey

 Key takeaways

-• are write used to modify data.
+• Mutations are write operations used to modify data.

-• Naming usually starts with a verb that describes the action, such as "add," "delete," or "create."
+• Naming mutations usually starts with a verb that describes the action, such as "add," "delete," or "create."

 Up next